crossplane/crossplane/design/one-pager-stack-ui-metadata.md

 These are the only requirements.

-TBD: A specification for the supported elements and their properties.
-A validator and validation document pair should be offered.
-There is no clear YAML validation format as there is DTD for XML documents.
-Validation may be deferred to the capabilities of YAML parsing in Go via <https://github.com/ghodss/yaml>.
-Unrecognized fields will be ignored while typed parameters will expect to conform to a Go type.
+While this document is meant to be an abstract and un-prescriptive design around inclusion of a `ui-schema.yaml` file, [Upbound](https://upbound.io/) has authored one specific implementation ([Upbound UI Spec](design-doc-upbound-ui-spec.md)) that is meant to serve as a helpful reference to other potential implementors in the future.
+This can be used as the ground work for further UI development around this file.

 ## Open Questions

 * How should multiple document YAML annotations signify priority?
 * Should dependent and co-dependent fields be supported?
 (Not relevant if Crossplane remains unopinionated about the file contents)